Frequently Asked Questions

 - Bear in mind that E-Bikes are unlikely to be able to go fast enough to be used in training-oriented rides such as our Saturday Pace-lines – but this is open to discussion depending on individual circumstances with ride organisers.

-The Club uses RideWithGPS for Routes.
+The Club uses RideWithGPS for Routes (one or two rides are without GPS route).
 Do I need to pay for Ride with GPS?
 What type of membership do I need? +

 You do NOT need Premium or Basic membership RideWithGPS.
 The club account gives us most of the benefits of premium membership.
 However, to get benefits such as the mobile app, access to private club routes or events, or if you are going to get involved in organising events, you need to sign up with Ride with GPS and join the club (instructions here).

 - “Starter” is the free tier.
 This is enough.